 All the noise that's been talked about this issue comes from people who saw the videos or looked at the optics and made their own decisions about it.

-These observers are making a gigantic mistake, and it's them trying to assume that they know the decisions that these actual people whose homes were being searched are making.
+And it's them trying to assume that they know the decisions that these actual people whose homes are being searched are making.

 Many of them were probably totally fine with the search.

-Some of them probably uncomfortable but understood it was for the best, so they consented.
+Some of them probably uncomfortable, but understood it was for the best, so they consented.

 This is right-wing virtue signaling, pure and simple.